 The huge fireplace and a comfy couch in the side room make this aprés spot check all of our boxes.
 We ate homemade mozzarella sticks and sipped on local craft beer while chatting with the natives of the region.
 You really can learn so much by pulling up a bar stool and putting on a smile.
 Whiteface Region locals are very friendly and love seeing new faces.
-Warm service, cozy fire, cold (the perfect temperature according to my brewer date) craft beer makes Pourman's Tap House a must stop after all outdoor adventures.
+Warm service, cozy fire, and cold (the perfect temperature according to my brewer date) craft beer makes Pourman's Tap House a must stop after all outdoor adventures.

 The Wilderness Inn:

 If "cozy" opened a restaurant, this would be it.
 Coming in from the cold air, the warmth hits you instantly in this place.
 This is the kind of place you don't want to leave.
 Unexpectedly busy with the "in" crowd, the skiers and snowboarders were out and talking about their day on the mountain.
 Diners and drinkers sat together in one comfortable space, candles glowing and the wooded alpine setting was picture perfect for a wintry night indoors.
 The drinks?
 Well, you have come to the right place.
 Traditional to crafty, they get it right.
 There isn't a lot of fuss in the cocktails served here, the ingredients are all top shelf, the recipes classic, and the results are perfect.
 Come in out of the cold, to the coziest restuarant.
 I simply love it here.